-Particularly from our Dubai office, the sectors we identified as those which we have such an experience that could be of interest and relevance in Dubai and in the region are: private equity, healthcare and life science, construction and engineering, private clients, oil and gas infrastructure, insurance and shipping, commercial distribution, M&A and corporate.
+Particularly from our Dubai office, the sectors we identified as those which we have such an experience that could be of interest and relevance in Dubai and in the region, are: private equity, healthcare and life science, construction and engineering, private clients, oil and gas infrastructure, insurance and shipping.
 In these sectors, we aim to assist international clients involved in deals that are subject to the laws of the jurisdictions in which we are present.

 In addition to the Cairo Arbitration Centre, another leading centre in the area is the Dubai International Arbitration Centre, which is the reference point for arbitrations in the Gulf area.